zachary-weston/cursor-azure-devops-mcp/README.md

 | `azure_devops_branch_file_content` | Get file content directly from a branch | `repositoryId` (string), `branchName` (string), `filePath` (string), `startPosition` (number), `length` (number), `project` (string) |
 | `azure_devops_create_pr_comment`    | Create a comment on a pull request  | `repositoryId` (string), `pullRequestId` (number), `project` (string), `content` (string), and other optional parameters |

+### File Content Tools

+The file content tools (`azure_devops_pull_request_file_content` and `azure_devops_branch_file_content`) provide robust ways to access file content from repositories and pull requests:

+- **Automatic fallback**: If direct object ID access fails, the system will try accessing by branch name
+- **Binary file detection**: Binary files are detected and handled appropriately
+- **Circular reference handling**: Prevents JSON serialization errors due to circular references
+- **Chunked access**: Large files can be accessed in chunks by specifying start position and length
+- **Error reporting**: Detailed error messages are provided when file access fails

+When accessing large files or files in complex repositories, you may need to:

+1. First try `azure_devops_pull_request_file_content` with the object ID from the PR changes
+2. If that fails, use `azure_devops_branch_file_content` with the branch name from the PR details
+3. For very large files, break down your requests into smaller chunks

 ## Development

 ### Prerequisites